sumitkrjha/CampUs-Web/Readme.md

 **Branches:**

-1. **home-landing-page:** This branch reflects the contribution made to the Home/Landing page based on the provided Figma file.
-[Replace with branch URL when available]
+1. **[Home/Landing Page:](https://github.com/sumitkrjha/CampUs-Web/tree/LandingPage)** This branch reflects the contribution made to the Home/Landing page based on the provided Figma file.
-2. **signup-jsx:** This branch showcases the changes made to the Signup.jsx component as per the Figma design.
-[Replace with branch URL when available]
+2. **[Signup.jsx:](https://github.com/sumitkrjha/CampUs-Web/tree/SignupFirebase)** This branch showcases the changes made to the Signup.jsx component as per the Figma design.
-3. **login:** This branch includes the code contributions for the Login functionality.
-[Replace with branch URL when available]
+3. **[Login:](https://github.com/sumitkrjha/CampUs-Web/tree/LoginFirebase)** This branch includes the code contributions for the Login functionality.
-4. **logout:** This branch contains the implementation for the Logout functionality.
-[Replace with branch URL when available]
+4. **[Logout:](https://github.com/sumitkrjha/CampUs-Web/tree/LogoutFunction)** This branch contains the implementation for the Logout functionality.
-5. **about-us:** This branch reflects the code contributed to the About Us section.
-[Replace with branch URL when available]
+5. **[About Us:](https://github.com/sumitkrjha/CampUs-Web/tree/AboutUsPage)** This branch reflects the code contributed to the About Us section.

 This repository highlights my coding skills and contributions to the CampUs-Web project, even though they were made from a suspended account.